The Vet-Approved Guide to Dog Dental Health

 Dental bones, chews & treats

 Chewing is necessary for dogs of all ages for mental stimulation and jaw exercise.
-It releases endorphins that relieve stress.
-But avoid any bones or chew sticks that can fracture teeth, or splinter and leave sharp edges that can cut your dog’s gums, tongue, or be swallowed and create havoc in their gastrointestinal system.
+It also releases endorphins that relieve stress.
+However, you should avoid any too-hard bones or chew sticks.
+These can shatter your dog’s delicate teeth, or could splinter and leave sharp edges that can cut your dog’s gums and tongue and create havoc in their gastrointestinal system if swallowed.

 “Tartar starts forming on the teeth immediately after a teeth cleaning, so having annual teeth cleanings along with at home care products such as Veggiedent Treats, which we promote at our clinic, can significantly help keep severe dental disease at bay.”